reduxjs/redux/docs/api/applyMiddleware.md

 # `applyMiddleware(...middlewares)`

 Middleware is the suggested way to extend Redux with custom functionality.
 Middleware lets you wrap the store’s [`dispatch`](Store.md#dispatch) method for fun and profit.
 The key feature of middleware is that it is composable.
-Multiple middleware can be combined together, where each middleware requires no knowledge of the what comes before or after it in the chain.
+Multiple middleware can be combined together, where each middleware requires no knowledge of what comes before or after it in the chain.

-The most common use case for the middleware is to support asynchronous actions without much boilerplate code or a dependency on a library like [Rx](https://github.com/Reactive-Extensions/RxJS).
+The most common use case for the middleware is to support asynchronous actions without much boilerplate code or a dependency or a library like [Rx](https://github.com/Reactive-Extensions/RxJS).
 It does so by letting you dispatch [intents](../Glossary.md#intent) in addition to actions.

 For example, [redux-thunk](https://github.com/gaearon/redux-thunk) lets the action creators invert control by dispatching functions that receive [`dispatch`](Store.md#dispatch) as an argument and may call it asynchronously.
 These functions are called *thunks*.
-Another example of middleware is [redux-promise](https://github.com/acdlite/redux-promise) that lets you dispatch a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) intent, which translated into a raw action when the Promise resolves.
+Another example of middleware is [redux-promise](https://github.com/acdlite/redux-promise) that lets you dispatch a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) intent, which is translated into a raw action when the Promise resolves.

 Middleware is not baked into [`createStore`](createStore.md) and is not a fundamental part of the Redux architecture, but we consider it useful enough to be supported right in the core.
 This way, there is a single standard way to extend [`dispatch`](Store.md#dispatch) in the ecosystem, and different middleware may compete in expressiveness and utility.